Leisure & Events Management

 After completing the first year you have the opportunity to choose one of the following tracks:

 - Brands are doing everything they can to engage their customers and to set themselves apart from their competitors.
 This provides opportunities for the event industry.
 Events themselves can also be or become strong brands, such as Tomorrowland.
 There is a strong need for a new generation of event managers who are capable of responding to these developments.
-The International Event Management track will give you a deeper insight into the event industry.
+The Event Management track will give you a deeper insight into the event industry.
 You will learn to design creative and innovative concepts for events, and develop these into new business and revenue models, from a commercial perspective.
 Of course, you will also have to be able to produce the events yourself.
-Additionally, International Event Management focuses on personal development, or in other words, on you as a future events professional.
+Additionally, Event Management focuses on personal development, or in other words, on you as a future events professional.

 - Attractions & Theme Park Management